 Don’t open that door!

 Viewers don’t like it when characters in a story are more stupid than they are.
-Likewise, watching characters engage in senseless arguing is not enjoyable for viewers to watch.
+Likewise, watching characters engage in senseless arguing is not enjoyable.

 Terms of Endearment

-Years ago, we tried to see the movie, Terms of Endearment (1983).
-We watched about forty-five minutes before we realized the entire movie consisted of nothing but vicious, spiteful, and angry arguing.
+Years ago, we tried to see the movie Terms of Endearment (1983).
+We watched about forty-five minutes before realizing the entire movie consisted of only vicious, spiteful, and angry arguing.
 (I know, we’re slow.)
 We turned it off.
 Perhaps the rest of the movie was pleasant.
 We’ll never know.

 Whose fault is it when I’m bad?

-We watched the first season of Netflix’s TV series called, The Umbrella Academy.
-While it was a great show, we noticed that the characters were terrible communicators.
+We watched the first season of Netflix’s TV series, The Umbrella Academy.
+While it was a great show, we noticed the characters were terrible communicators.
 This caused them to become embroiled in frequent contrived confrontational arguments.

-In Episode 9, the writers of the show employed a series of even more intense contrived confrontational arguments to provide the reason for one of the characters to become evil.
-What was tragic about the episode was there are many reasons why people turn evil.
-Why use only the same, overused technique (incessant arguing) throughout the series to forward the story?
+In Episode 9, the show's writers employed a series of even more intense, contrived confrontational arguments to explain why one of the characters became evil.
+What was tragic about the episode was that there are many reasons why people turn evil.
+Why use only the same overused technique (incessant arguing) throughout the series to advance the story?
 This makes the story uninteresting.

 I was hoping the character would have been evil all along but didn’t know it until one day when she stole something, broke something, or said something mean and discovered she liked it.
 This would have made her transition to evil all on her.
 Instead, we end up with victimhood, which puts the blame on everyone else but her.